Strong first half for Rabobank as Dutch economy rebounds

-AMSTERDAM Dutch lender Rabobank RABO.UL booked 41 percent higher net profit in the first half of 2015, lifted by a rebounding Dutch economy and a steep fall in provisions for bad loans, it said on Thursday.
+AMSTERDAM Aug 20 Dutch lender Rabobank booked 41 percent higher net profit in the first half of 2015, lifted by a rebounding Dutch economy and a steep fall in provisions for bad loans, it said on Thursday.

-Net profit in the six-month period was 1.52 billion euros, helped by strong retail banking profit in the Netherlands, where an economic recovery is taking hold after two years of recession.
+Net profit in the six-month period was 1.52 billion euros ($1.7 billion), helped by strong retail banking profit in the Netherlands, where an economic recovery is taking hold after two years of recession.

 Provisions for bad loans at the largest Dutch mortgage lender fell 70 percent to 356 million euros, below the long-term average for the bank.